 .pcap file formats.

-A progress dialog will appear showing the status of the save process.
+A progress bar showing the progress will appear in the status bar.

-Start the Open dialog by either selecting the File > Open Capture menu item, clicking the Open Capture toolbar button (see the above figure), or pressing Ctrl+O on your keyboard.
+Start the Open dialog by either selecting the File > Open Capture menu item, clicking the Open Capture title bar button, or pressing Ctrl+O on your keyboard.

-A progress dialog will appear showing the status of the opening process.
+A progress bar showing the opening progress will be displayed in the status bar.
 Note that depending on the file size (directly related to the number of packets stored), this process may take some time as the contained packets are being decoded on the fly to populate data in the corresponding views.

 This feature allows the user to merge